 Tastes are international flavors with local cuisine touches and thematic buffets.
 There is a special section with children’s meals as well as a baby corner with boiled veggies, meat, and purees.

-On our first night we sad outside near the buffet and had a comfortable early dinner with lots of fresh salads and grilled meat.
+On our first night, we sat outside near the buffet and had a comfortable early dinner with lots of fresh salads and grilled meat.
 On our second night, we got dressed up and started our dinner with a welcome drink based on ouzo and pomegranate (virgin for the girls!)
 We loved the fish & seafood buffet that evening.
-I had a plate of freshly cooked mussels spaghetti accompanied by a nice bottle of local wine and my girls choose their favorite of grilled anchovies and sardines.
+I had a plate of freshly cooked mussels spaghetti accompanied by a nice bottle of local wine and my girls choose their favourite of grilled anchovies and sardines.
 The much enjoyed the live cooking shows in the open kitchen.
 After dinner, we continued for cocktails at the bar and watched a ballet performance on the main square.
-The most indulgent meal of our holiday was the Greek-inspired menu from chef Andreas Pliatsikas; he re-created several Greek classics such as a Cretan Rusk Salade inspired pie and presented colorful Greek appetizers and slow cooked food.
+The most indulgent meal of our holiday was the Greek-inspired menu from chef Andreas Pliatsikas; he re-created several Greek classics such as a Cretan Rusk Salade inspired pie and presented colourful Greek appetizers and slow cooked food.
 I particularly liked the Moussaka.

 The Casa Marron BBQ House serves breakfast, lunch, and dinner and makes use of a Robata grill.
 Robata is short for robatayaki, or “fireside-cooking” in Japanese, and refers to a healthy method of cooking at varying speeds over hot charcoal.
 Here my daughter tried fresh omelets and pancakes in the morning and we had grilled fish and meat in the evening.